whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 The more I learned to receive the Earth's gifts, and the more I practiced feeling grateful, the more I saw gifts everywhere I looked.
 I felt surrounded by abundance, and grateful for life.

+The more I felt grateful for the living world, the harder it became to see how humans treat it.

-And I kept driving past clear-cut forests, huge fields of empty clay destined to be shitty strip malls, dirty factories, and overpriced housing developments full of toxic building materials.
+I kept driving past clear-cut forests, huge fields of empty clay destined to be cheap strip malls, dirty factories, and overpriced housing developments full of toxic building materials.

 The more I felt the Earth's gifts in my bones, the deeper I felt the loss every time a river is polluted, or a forest is cut down.

 Eventually, I just had to find ways to protect the forest.
 I couldn't bear to see the nonhumans I loved being killed in senseless ways.

 I had an urge to protect the forest, an urge I couldn't ignore even if I wanted.
-I was too full of gratitude, too aware of the nonhumans' gifts to me and to each other, too aware of the divinity that lives in them just as it lives in me and all people -- so I couldn't ignore that urge to stand up for the rivers and forests I loved.
+I was too full of gratitude, too aware of the nonhumans' gifts to me and to each other, too aware of the divinity that lives in them just as it lives in me and all people -- so I couldn't ignore that desire to protect the rivers and forests I loved.

 There may be many ways to cultivate passion and deep connection with others.
 But this deep gratitude helped me feel a love in my heart and desire to serve nonhumans I'd never experienced before.
 Earlier in life, I didn't give my sacred gifts to the nonhumans, and I didn't stand for what's right and protect them.
 Cultivating this practical, aware gratitude helped me get on a good path.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #27<br/>Learn to receive the tangible gifts of the Earth</div>
-<div class="rev-act-body">Have you ever felt curious to learn how to navigate by starlight, or eat wild foods?
-Or build a house of natural materials, or make fire by rubbing sticks together?
+<div class="rev-act-body">Have you ever felt curious to learn how to navigate by starlight, eat wild foods, build a house of natural materials, or make fire by rubbing sticks together?
 Situational awareness, nutrition, housing, and fire are all examples of the endless gifts that the Earth can provide if you learn how to receive them with gratitude.<br/><br/>Notice any curiosity you've felt about some aspect of the nonhuman world, even going back to your childhood.
 Whatever it is, follow that curiosity.
 Learn how to make fire, forage wild foods, or wherever your curiosity guides you so that you begin to receive the gifts of the Earth.</div></div>
 <div style="padding-bottom:.75em"></div>
 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #28<br/>Give thanks for Earth's intangible gifts</div>
 <div class="rev-act-body">Have you ever gone on a walk to get fresh air and clear your head, or gone to the woods for private time away from people?
 Have you ever admired the enchanting silver light of the moon at night?
-If you imagine life without any trees or birds or the moon, it's easy to see how poorer that life would be.<br/><br/>Think of an intangible gift you receive from the Earth, whether from plants or animals or streams or anything else, and practice noticing and feeling grateful for it.</div></div>
+Imagine life without any trees or birds or the moon, and see how poorer that life would be.<br/><br/>Think of an intangible gift you receive from the Earth, whether from plants or animals or streams or anything else, and practice noticing and feeling grateful for it.</div></div>
 <div style="padding-bottom:.75em"></div>
 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #29<br/>Practice the same gratitude with people</div>
 <div class="rev-act-body">What tangible and intangible gifts do you receive from people around you?
 Is there a child whose smile lifts your spirits, or an older friend who has mentored you?
 Have family members helped you pay for school, or friends supported you during a difficult time during a relationship?
 Notice the gifts you receive and feel grateful for them.
-Where appropriate, express your gratitude to the people directly so they know the impact they had on you.</div></div>
+Express your gratitude to the people directly so they know the impact they had on you.</div></div>

 ### Cultivating Spiritual Strength, Part 2: Nurture Your Sacred Gifts and Give Them in Service of the People and Nonhumans you Love

-When I study the great spiritual leaders I've found, something really stands out: it's like they're compelled to serve their people, and it would be unthinkable not to.
+When I study the great spiritual leaders I've found, something really stands out: it's like they are compelled to serve their people, and it would be unthinkable not to.
 It's as if they didn't have any choice in the matter.

 Harriet Tubman was a black runaway slave during the times of US chattel slavery.
 When she finally reached the North, where chattel slavery was outlawed, her first thought was to return to her people and help them escape too.[xxx-harriet moses of her people]